Last Updated on February 6, 2026 by Andrew Mckiggan

 If you’re selling a home, one of the first questions you’ll ask is how real estate agent commission works — how much is paid, who receives it, and whether higher commission actually delivers better results.

-This guide explains real estate agent commission in Australia in plain terms, including average commission rates, how commissions are structured, how they are split, and what sellers should understand before signing an agency agreement.
+This guide explains real estate agent commission in Australia in plain terms, including average commission rates, how commissions are structured, and what sellers should understand before signing an agency agreement.

 What Is Real Estate Agent Commission?